Online Poker FAQ

 The goal of the UIGEA is to stop online gambling sites from accepting transactions from American financial institutions.
 This puts the unimaginable burden of regulation on U.S. banks.

 Following the passage of the UIGEA many large poker sites pulled out of the U.S. market.
-These include Partypoker, Pacific Poker, and Titan Poker.
+These include Partypoker, Pacific Poker, Titan Poker, Full Tilt, PokerStars and Bodog.

-Many poker sites have not closed their doors to customers from the USA however.
-Sites like Pokerstars, Full Tilt, and Bodog still welcome American residents who want to play online poker for real money.
+A few poker sites have not closed their doors to customers from the USA, however.
+Sites like Full Flush Poker still welcome American residents who want to play online poker for real money.
+You can check out this review of full flush poker here.

 In the last few years there has been a big push for legal online poker in USA.
 The Poker Players Alliance has been one of the leading lobby groups to help get online poker legalized in American.
 The PPA’s talking points clearing define all the reasons legal online poker makes sense.